yanconglin/Conv2d_Pytorch_from_scratch/README.md

-# torch.nn.Conv2d from scratch, based on Deformable-ConvNets-V2 in PyTorch
+# torch.nn.Conv2d from scratch, based on Deformable-ConvNets-V2

 Many thanks to the authors/developers from [mmdetection branch](https://github.com/chengdazhi/Deformable-Convolution-V2-PyTorch).